 King John’s signing of Magna Carta in 1215 marked the first time in political history that lawmakers were made to concede power to a lower class of man.
 This trend has continued in waves from there-on-out and has ultimately led to the constitutional democracy that we can see today – albeit at the point of a sword.

 Today, though, the days of large-scale and combative revolution are over – you’d hope.
 Modern political movements instead engage their ideological enemies on more gentrified grounds – for the most part.
 Language and linguistic ‘spin’ is chief among these.
-Political slogans are one of the most fascinating aspects in modern political history.
+Political slogans are one of the most fascinating aspects of modern political history.
 With specific linguistic choices – those that so perfectly encapsulate and catch the rising tide of public opinion – politicians may use words to elevate themselves or bury their rivals.

-For the past few centuries, the successes or failures of politicians can be measured in their ability to actualise their linguistic spin – carefully crafting their images with lexis selected by committee.
+For the past few centuries, the successes or failures of politicians can be measured in their ability to actualise their linguistic spin – carefully crafting their images with lexis selected by a committee.

 The positive or negative views that ‘stick’ in the political zeitgeist can have residual effects for several campaign cycles – and even for life.
 In short, a catchy slogan can help, hinder, make, or break a politician’s career.